jaluoto/Make-AppVArpEntries/README.md

 ## How to use

-1. Run Make-AppVArpEntries.ps1 manually in elevated session or
+1. Run Make-AppVArpEntries.ps1 manually in elevated session to update the registry entries once or
-2. Use the included installer to create a Scheduled Task that triggers the script automatically after each installation or removal of an App-V package.
+2. Use the included install script to create a Scheduled Task that triggers the script automatically after each installation and removal of an App-V package.